dx111/jupyterhub-pachyderm/README.md

 ## Troubleshooting

-### Cannot reach JupyterHub
+### Cannot reach the IDE

-If `pachyderm deploy jupyterhub` finished successfully but you're having trouble getting to JupyterHub, ensure you've followed the cloud-specific instructions in [JupyterHub's setup guides](https://zero-to-jupyterhub.readthedocs.io/en/latest/create-k8s-cluster.html).
+If `pachyderm deploy ide` finished successfully but you're having trouble getting to the IDE, ensure you've followed the cloud-specific instructions in [JupyterHub's setup guides](https://zero-to-jupyterhub.readthedocs.io/en/latest/create-k8s-cluster.html).

 ### Getting "Service Unavailable" errors when connecting

-It may take a couple of minutes for JupyterHub to get fully up and running.
+It may take a couple of minutes for the IDE to get fully up and running.
 Keep an eye on `kubectl` logs for errors in the hub pod.

 ### Cannot connect to Pachyderm in Jupyter notebooks

-In Jupyter notebooks, make sure you're using `python_pachyderm.Client.new_in_cluster()` to create a client -- this will ensure the client is automatically configured to work with the Pachyderm cluster, which should be running in the same Kubernetes cluster as JupyterHub.
+In Jupyter notebooks, make sure you're using `python_pachyderm.Client.new_in_cluster()` to create a client -- this will ensure the client is automatically configured to work with the Pachyderm cluster, which should be running in the same Kubernetes cluster as the IDE.

 ### Cannot authenticate to Pachyderm in Jupyter notebooks